-Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA will not longer be in effect.
-The new Ontario labour mobility legislation will cover applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies will be negotiating a new MRA between the unregulated jurisdictions.
-In the interim, applicants from non-regulated jurisdictions will be subject to the old MRA provisions.
+Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA is not longer in effect.
+The new Ontario labour mobility legislation covers applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies negotiated an Agreement for the Registration of Respiratory Therapists form Unregulated Jurisdictions in Canada .
+In addition, the College Council approved two Policies with regard to Labour Mobility.